 Education for Children in Grades 1-12

-The Frostig School offers a full range of academic and support services for children in grades 1-12 who have been diagnosed with learning disabilities such as dyslexia and dysgraphia, along with ADHD, ADD and Asperger’s.
+The Frostig School offers a full range of academic and support services for children in grades 1-12 who have been diagnosed with learning disabilities such as dyslexia and dysgraphia, ADHD, and/or Autism Spectrum Disorders (High Functioning Autism, Asperger’s and Pervasive Development Disorder).
 To ensure every child is learning to his/her fullest potential, we maintain a small classroom size of 12 students or less with a 6:1 student-to-teacher ratio.
 Our school is accredited by the Western Association of Schools and Colleges (WASC) and certified by the California Department of Education.
 An extensive array of elective programs (art, film, drama, music and computer technology) is also offered, encouraging students to thrive and excel.